abougouffa/ndtpso_slam/README.md

 NDTPSO-SLAM
 ===========

-NDTPSO-SLAM is a ROS package which provides an implementation of the scan matching algorithm proposed in [ref](#), It uses NDT (Normal distribution transform) to modelize the environnement and PSO (Particle swarm optimisation) to perform the scan matching and solve the pose problem.
+NDTPSO-SLAM is a ROS package which provides an inhanced implementation of the scan matching algorithm proposed in [1] It uses NDT (Normal distribution transform) to modelize the environnement and PSO (Particle swarm optimisation) to perform the scan matching and solve the pose problem.